EDC Las Vegas guide

 Set up the room before you leave it

-A smart EDC arrival starts in the hotel room.
-That is where you should finalize the bag, plug in the backup charger if needed, leave the unnecessary items behind, and make the post-festival reset easy to come back to.
+A smart EDC arrival starts in the hotel room, not at the shuttle stop.
+That is where you should finalize the bag, drink water before you think you need it, plug in the backup charger if needed, leave the decorative dead weight behind, and make the post-festival reset easy to come back to.
 If the room is a mess and the bag was never really decided, you carry that disorganization into the whole night.

 • The room is where the bag should get simpler, not bigger.

-• Finalize the carry before the shuttle line or rideshare pickup.
+• Finalize the carry before the shuttle line or rideshare pickup starts testing your patience.

 Treat transport as part of the festival system

 Shuttles, rideshare, and driving all create different kinds of pressure on the bag and the body.
-Shuttle riders need a carry setup that stays manageable through the boarding process and the late-night return.
-Rideshare users need a cleaner regroup and pickup plan.
-Drivers need to think clearly about the long full-cycle fatigue of the night.
+Shuttle riders need a carry setup that stays manageable through the boarding process, several hours inside the speedway, and the late-night return when even a decent bag starts to feel heavier.
+Rideshare users need a cleaner regroup and pickup plan because the expensive part of bad rideshare strategy usually shows up after the music, not before it.

 • The right transport plan changes what the bag should feel like.